How do I apply?

 Am I eligible to apply?

 The Fellows Programme is open to early career research individuals, such as graduate students and postdoctoral scholars, anywhere in the world, and in any scientific discipline.
 Your working hours should overlap with US Central Timezone (CDT) for at least one hour.
 The Programme is remote and virtual, so you can be based anywhere in the world.
 You will need to have strong internet connection, as you will be virtually meeting with your Cohort online frequently.
+You must be able to commit to working up to 8 hours a week on the Programme, including meeting every week for about 1 hour.

 What is the timeframe for the Fellows Programme?